Dumping (Chinese Taipei, India, Indonesia, South Korea, Thailand, Türkiye, Ukraine and Vietnam)

 Please note that these classification numbers may apply to goods which are not subject to SIMA measures, may change because of amendments to the Departmental Consolidation of the Customs Tariff, or the subject goods may be imported under HS classification numbers that are not listed.
 Refer to the product definition for the authoritative details regarding the subject goods.

-Country of Origin or Export: Chinese Taipei, India, Indonesia, Philippines, South Korea, Thailand, Turkey, Ukraine and Vietnam
+Country of origin or export: Chinese Taipei, India, Indonesia, South Korea, Thailand, Türkiye, Ukraine and Vietnam

-For importations of subject goods originating in/or exported from Chinese Taipei, India, Indonesia, the Philippines, the South Korea, Thailand, Turkey, Ukraine and Vietnam for which the exporter has not been issued its own normal values, the anti-dumping duty is 37.4% of the export price.
+For importations of subject goods originating in/or exported from Chinese Taipei, India, Indonesia, the South Korea, Thailand, Türkiye, Ukraine and Vietnam for which the exporter has not been issued its own normal values, the anti-dumping duty is 37.4% of the export price.

 The liability for anti-dumping and countervailing duty results from the proceedings conducted under SIMA and from the finding of the CITT.
 Information regarding the normal value of the subject goods in question and the amount of anti-dumping duty payable should be obtained from the exporter.
 Related information may be made available to importers on a need-to-know basis in accordance with the provisions of Memorandum D14-1-2, Disclosure of Normal Values, Export Prices, and Amounts of Subsidy Established Under the Special Import Measures Act to Importers.